All inclusive price0.00 USD

 Day 11: Trek from Dharamsala to Larkya la (5,160m) to Bhimthang (3,720m)

 Day 12: Trek from Bhimthang to Tilije (2,300m)

 Day 13: Trek from Tilije to Tal (1,700m)

 Day 14: Drive from Tal to Kathmandu & transfer to the Hotel

 Day 16: Transfer to International Airport for final departure

 1. Arrival & Departure: Airport - Hotel transfers – Airport (Pick Up and Drop).

 2. Hotel Accommodation In Kathmandu: 3 nights sharing twin bed room at hotel in Kathmandu on bed & breakfast Basis.

 3. Welcome Dinner: One Welcome Dinner in tourist standard restaurant in Kathmandu with Office’s Staffs.

-4. Permit: All necessary paper works: Trekking Permit (including MCAP & ACAP), TIMS permit & conservation entry fee.
+4. Permit: All necessary paper works: Trekking Permit (including MCAP & ACAP) and special permit, TIMS permit & conservation entry fee.

-5. Insurance: Insurance for all involved Nepalese staffs during the trek and expedition.
+5. Insurance: Insurance for all involved Nepalese staffs during the trek.

 6. Trekking Map: Manaslu Circuit Trekking map.

 a.
 Land Transportation: Kathmandu – Arughat – Shoti Khola and while returning Tal - Kathmandu (by reserved Jeep, as per itinerary)